One of my favorite James Clear quotes:

 The most important thing you can do is recognize the cue that instigates the subsequent behavior.
 Your phone buzzes (Cue), which leads to satisfying curiosity (Craving), which leads to grabbing your phone (Response), culminating in satisfying the curiosity (Reward).

-The two-minute rule: The first action should take two minutes or less to start a new habit.
-For example, “become a runner” may begin with “put on running shoes.”
+The first action should take two minutes or less to start a new habit.
+For example, “Become a runner” may begin with “Put on running shoes.”
 Once you’ve put on the running shoes, you will likely head out for a short run.

 What habits do you want to start or stop?
 What might the first step be?
-If you are unclear about your next step, pick up a copy of Atomic Habits and start becoming who you want to be.
+If you are unclear about your next step, pick up a copy of Atomic Habits and become who you want to be.